 Some of the papers (such as The Morning Sun) used Open Office for story writing, but Google Docs was widespread.
 Predictably, in the Slashdot story and in several of the comment threads on the individual newspaper sites, free software advocates took issue with the decision to use Google Docs in a "free software" experiment, noting accurately that the tool is not open source or free software.

 Indeed, several of the papers blur the line between "free to use" and "software freedom," a mistake certainly not limited to this particular field.
 An anonymous New Haven Register staffer provided more background on that decision in a comment on the paper's blog, saying "We ordinarily write our stories in a content-management system that costs money for us to use, and its purpose is to manage content for the print edition only — not our website."

-this case, so the lack of it in the other open source tools led to Google Docs adoption.
+Because it was used to replace a content management system (CMS), presumably the critical feature of Google Docs was collaborative editing in this case, so the lack of it in the other open source tools led to Google Docs adoption.
 That includes WordPress, which the papers used to publish their online editions.
 Although multi-user editing is possible in WordPress, the newsrooms evidently found it lacking.
 The newsroom-oriented CMS Campsite may simply have been overlooked.